-The Mali culling pipeline executes in the order shown in the following diagram.
-The counters for this pipeline show the percentage of the primitives entering a stage that are culled by it.
+The culling pipeline for this GPU runs in the order shown in the following diagram.
+The counters for this pipeline show the percentage of the primitives entering a stage that the stage culls.
 Because these percentages are relative to the per-stage input, not the total geometry input, they do not add up to 100%.